michel-ludwig/dnf-local-mirror-detection/README.md

    [main]
    local_mirror_url=http://mirror.local/repos.json
    ```
-7. Run dnf and you should that your local mirror is detected and used when it is available:
+7. Run dnf and you should see that your local mirror is detected and used when it is available:
    ```
    Local mirror url: http://mirror.local/repos.json Local mirror available